tensorflow/sig-tfjs/rfcs/20211109-tflite-support-for-node.md

 ### Overview
 We propose:
-1. To write a new package, `tfjs-tflite-node`, that implements the same interface as `tfjs-tflite` and supports running tflite models in node.
+1. To write a new package, `tfjs-tflite-node`, that implements the `TFLiteWebModelRunner` interface used by `tfjs-tflite` and supports running tflite models in node.
 2. To provide a plugin system for [TFLite Delegates](https://www.tensorflow.org/lite/performance/delegates) and a Coral plugin that provides support for Coral accelerators.

 We exclude from the scope of this proposal:
 1. Coral support for web - This is of limited use for Coral devices, [which must be plugged in, unplugged, and plugged in again to work on the web](https://github.com/google-coral/webcoral#device-setup).
-2. Delegate plugin support for web - This may be a future proposal.

 ### High Level Constraints and Tradeoffs
 1. Package size - Constrained more than usual for an npm package since a target platform is IoT devices.